paeb37/Voice2Action/README.md

 # How it works

-Selection:
+### VoiceIntentController.cs

-When a voice command is given, VoiceIntentController processes it and uses PropertyExtractor to understand the selection criteria

-The selection state is tracked in m_SelectedControllers array in VoiceIntentController
+- When a voice command is given, VoiceIntentController processes it and uses PropertyExtractor to understand what to select (the selection state is tracked in m_SelectedControllers)

 ### PropertyExtractor.cs

-Extracts the shape type ("e.g. building") from voice command fewShotPairs examples show how shape recognition is formatted
+Extracts the shape type ("e.g. building") from voice command The fewShotPairs examples show how shape recognition is formatted

+### PropertyExecutor.cs
+The property executor calls the appropriate method on the shape controller

 ### ShapeController.cs

-compares the requested shape with the object's shape
+Compares the requested shape with the object's shape

 ### Embeddings.cs
 Maintains the shapeMap dictionary that maps shape names to their corresponding objects

-### VoiceIntentController.cs
-The main controller that orchestrates the entire voice command process Calls the PropertyExtractor to extract properties from voice commands Passes the extracted properties to the PropertyExecutor for execution